 1Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil.
 2And when he had fasted forty days and forty nights, he was afterward an hungred.
-3And when the tempter came to him, he said.
-If thou be the Son of God. command that these stones be made bread.
-4 But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.
-5Then the devil taketh him up into the holy city, and setteth him on a pinnacle of the temple, 6And saith unto him.
-If thou be the Son of God, cast thuself down: for it is written, He shall give his angels charge concerning thee: and in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone.
-7Jesus said unto him.
-It is written again.
-Thou shalt not tempt the Lord thy God.
-8Again, the devil taketh him up into an exceeding high mountain, and sheweth him all the kingdoms of the world, and the glory of them; 9And saith unto him, All these things will I give thee, if thou wilt fall down and worship me.
+3And when the tempter came to him, he said, If thou be the Son of God, command that these stones be made bread.

+4But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.
+5Then the devil taketh him up into the holy city, and setteth him on a pinnacle of the temple,

+6And saith unto him, If thou be the Son of God, cast thyself down: for it is written, He shall give his angels charge concerning thee: and in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone.
+7Jesus said unto him, It is written again, Thou shalt not tempt the Lord thy God.
+8Again, the devil taketh him up into an exceeding high mountain, and sheweth him all the kingdoms of the world, and the glory of them;

+9And saith unto him, All these things will I give thee, if thou wilt fall down and worship me.
 10Then saith Jesus unto him, Get thee hence, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.
 11Then the devil leaveth him, and, behold, angels came and ministered unto him.

-You can also read Luke chapter 4, verses 1-14.
+You can also read Luke 4:1-14.
 Something I find interesting, first of all, is that Jesus was led up into the wilderness by the Holy Spirit to be tempted of the devil.
-It was no accident that He was in the wilderness, because the Holy Spirit led Him there.
+It was no accident that He was in the wilderness because the Holy Spirit led Him there.
 And it tells us there that He was there forty days and forty nights.
-Now, we're going to look at the three temptations that we read of in the Scriptures.
-We're going to look at those today, But I would have you know that I believe that, as Jesus went into the wilderness, it says in verse 2 of Luke chapter 4, Being forty days tempted of the devil, Jesus not only had the three temptations that we're going to look at today, but the Bible says that He was tempted for forty days.
+We're going to look at the three temptations that we read of in the Scriptures.
+We're going to look at those today.
+But I would have you know that I believe as Jesus went into the wilderness, it says in Luke 4:2, being forty days tempted of the devil, Jesus not only had the three temptations that we're going to look at today, but the Bible says that he was tempted for forty days.
 In other words, it was a bombardment by the devil to try and discredit God, to try and discredit Jesus Christ as the Savior of the world.

 We're going to look at the temptations in just a moment, but before the temptation, we want to review just a little.
-First of all, before the temptation, the prophecy of the forerunner of the Messiah was fulfilled.
-In Isaiah 40, verses 3-5, we see the prophecy there and in Matthew 3, verses 1-3, we see that prophecy was fulfilled.
+First of all, before the temptation, the prophecy of the forerunner and the Messiah was fulfilled.
+In Isaiah 40:3-5 we see the prophecy there, and in Matthew 3:1-3 we see that that prophecy was fulfilled.